Arkisto-Platform/describe-me/README.md

 - Style Linting via [stylelint](https://stylelint.io/)

 When you run `npm run build` we use the [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin) to move the css to a separate file.
 The css file gets included in the head of the `index.html`.

+### Notes:

+- This is a fork from https://github.com/wbkd/webpack-starter.git to get started